 April 2008

 In July, The Pentecostals signed a lease with Ascension Lutheran Church to share their facilities.
-With plenty of room to grow, and a beautiful location in the heart of our city, this location has proven to be a blessing from God.
-We currently worship in this facility at 2627 44th St. SE in Kentwood.
-We enjoy a great relationship with our host church, and are thrilled at what the future holds for our church and our beautiful city.
+With plenty of room to grow, and a beautiful location in the heart of our city, this location at 2627 44th St. SE in Kentwood would prove to be a great blessing from God.
+We enjoyed a great relationship with our host church, and were thrilled at what the future would hold for our church and our beautiful city.